keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

 Both cases were an excellent fit for using callables as filters.

-In the case of the mock DNS server, there were multiple criteria for the filters, such as TCP vs. UDP, qtype (question type), qclass (question class), and qname (question name).
-So there are methods that return lambdas that filter for specific values for those attributes; for example, for a filter that will return true only for the qname `example.com`, you would make this call:
+In the case of the mock DNS server, there were multiple criteria for the filters, such as protocol (TCP vs. UDP), qtype (question type), qclass (question class), and qname (question name).
+I provided methods that return lambdas that filter for specific values for those attributes; for example, for a filter that will return true only for the qname `example.com`, you would make this call:

 ```ruby
 predicate_factory = MockDnsServer::PredicateFactory.new